It’s time to put your business on the map—literally.

-Now, before you get super dizzy from that one, let’s break down the importance of the AdWords Location Extension feature.
+Now, before you get super dizzy from that one, let’s break down the importance of the Google Ads Location Extension feature.

 If you’re a standard brick and mortar retail shop, a restaurant, or any business looking to push in-store traffic, location extensions are crucial to your online presence.
 Essentially, Location extensions tack on your business’s address to your search or display ads as seen here:

 Let’s walk through an example: You just launched Crazy Crepes (CONGRATS!
-YOU OWN A BUSINESS!), home of the craaaaaziest Crepes in all of Madison, Wisconsin.
+YOU OWN A BUSINESS!
+AND BONUS POINTS!
+ITS NAME IS ALLITERATIVE!), home of the craaaaaziest Crepes in all of Madison, Wisconsin.
 The only problem is, aside from foot traffic, nobody knows about the power of your chocolate Nutella banana maple-infused Crepe!
 You would want to first start a search campaign using keywords like “best breakfast” “Crepes” or “Food smothered in Nutella” (maybe avoid that last one).
 You would then want to follow the instructions below to set up a location extension.
 Now it’s easy for your potential customers to find you!

 How to Set Up a Location Extension in AdWords: